eli-rosee/Team5-Software-Engineering/README.md

      - If the player id is not in the database, you must enter it yourself
      - Again, you can press enter or click the add checkbox to confirm the codename
      - Lastly, you must insert and confirm the equipment id
-     - Pressing enter or the add checkbox, will then add the player completely
+     - Pressing enter or the add checkbox, will then add the player completely (client sends information to the server)
      - If you want to to move sides or to a specific textbox, you can either press tab or click the text box with your cursor
+     - After the second player is entered, it automatically starts the game and receives data from server.py

+  7. What happens in server.py?
+     - The first thing you enter is the ip address you want for the server
+     - Then server listens for data sent by client
+     - After server recieves 2 players from client, it starts genating the generating traffic